JRKinney/power_takehome/README.md

 $$
 \sum_{i=1}^{t} f_{Pi}(\vec{B_i}) \cdot f_{\pi i}(\vec{B_i})
 $$
 where $f_{Pi}$ and $f_{\pi i}$ are functions which take in the bid curve and return, respectively, a clearing price and an award power for that interval.
 We would want to deduce these functions based on the bids in the market at that interval.
 For the simplest case where we self-schedule (bid a high price) a single MW, we would expect the relationship to match that of the previous objective function because the clearing price will not be affected.
-As our bids cause $\pi_i$ to increase, we would expect $P_i$ to decrease.
+As our bids cause the awarded power $\pi_i$ to increase, we would expect $P_i$ to decrease because we would need to offer at a price low enough such that $\pi_i$ gets awarded.

 The full objective would include a similar logic for the regulation markets as well
 $$
 \sum_{i=1}^{t} f^e_{Pi}(\vec{B^{e}_{i}}) \cdot f^{e}_{\pi {i}}(\vec{B^{e}_{i}}) + f^{rr}_{Pi}(\vec{B^{rr}_{i}}) \cdot f^{rr}_{\pi {i}}(\vec{B^{rr}_{i}}) + f^{rl}_{Pi}(\vec{B^{rl}_i}) \cdot f^{rl}_{\pi i}(\vec{B^{rl}_i})
 $$
-where $rr$ and $rl$ superscripts indicate the applicability to regraise and reglower respectively In our example day of 12/28, this would likely play out as lowering the peak energy price in the evening and lowering the regulation raise price just prior to that spike because we bid large amounts in both of those intervals.
-This would be especially impactful in the regulation market as that is significantly smaller than the energy market.
+where $rr$ and $rl$ superscripts indicate the applicability to regraise and reglower respectively In our example day of 12/28, this would play out as lowering the peak energy price for the high price spike in the evening and lowering the regulation raise price just prior to that spike because we offer large amounts of energy and regulation raise in both of those intervals.
+I imagine this would be especially impactful in the regulation market as that is significantly smaller than the energy market.
+The effect will depend on the supply stack though.
+In general, we would expect this change in formulation to lower the total profit of the system.
+We would also expect less of the behavior we are currently seeing where the battery is generally either doing 100MW or 0MW and instead see more moderate power.
+This would lower the cycle usage of the battery.